 Tall, pale and thoughtful, Pembroke has been described as ‘a man of modest talents’.
-He was a steadfast supporter of Edward, both on and off the battlefield.
+A moderate figure among the English nobles, he arrested Edward's favourite Piers Gaveston in 1312, but when other lords killed Gaveston he became a steadfast supporter of the king, both on and off the battlefield.

 At Bannockburn, Pembroke’s company numbered about eighty cavalry.
-He stayed close to the king’s side, and when it became clear that all was lost, he led the protesting king away from the battle.
-Many of Pembroke’s men were killed as they fled; Pembroke himself escaped, barefoot and unarmed.
+He stayed close to the king’s side, and when it became clear that all was lost, he led the king away from the battle.
+Many of Pembroke’s men were killed as they fled, including his nephew John Comyn 'the Younger'.

 Pembroke tried without much success to keep the peace between Edward and his unruly barons after Bannockburn.
-He collapsed and died in France in 1324.
+He collapsed and died while on a diplomatic mission in France in 1324.